Skip to content

 The Sprint Summary (.pace/sprint-summary.md) contains:

-• All daily decisions (SHIP/HOLD/ADVISORY) per agent
+• All story decisions (SHIP/HOLD/ADVISORY) per agent

 • Unresolved advisories that were escalated

-• Files changed across all days
+• Files changed across all stories

 Key takeaways

-3Clearance days force resolution of accumulated advisories
+story-3Clearance stories force resolution of accumulated advisories

-5Platform integration (PR, issue, summary) is automatic
+story-5Platform integration (PR, issue, summary) is automatic

 Next steps